 Málaga Airport is well-served by international airlines, including: British Airways, Lufthansa, Delta and EasyJet, and you can also connect via Madrid and Barcelona with American Airlines, United Airlines and Iberia.

 You must book your bike on to your flight in advance, otherwise you could face a heavy charge at the airport.
-Here are some handy hints and tips on travelling by air with your bike.
+Here are some tips and video on how to pack your bike for travel.

-Preparing yourself and your bike for the trip
+- +Preparing yourself + your bike for your trip

-Please read the full kit list before you start packing for your mountain biking holiday in Spain, so that you have everything you need!
+Please read the full kit list before you start packing for your mountain bike tour Spain, so that you have everything you need!

-The ideal bike for mountain biking in the Sierra Nevada of Spain is a good quality full-suspension mountain bike with around 140mm of travel front and rear.
-We can arrange hire of a good quality full-suspension mountain bike for the duration of your trip at a cost of £240/ $408 USD.
+The ideal bike for ourmountain bike tour Spain is a good quality full-suspension mountain bike with around 140mm of travel front and rear.
+We can arrange hire of a good quality full-suspension mountain bike for the duration of your trip.

-To get the most out of your mountain biking holiday in Spain you should plan some training in advance of your tour, and it is essential that you ensure that your bike has been properly serviced before the trip.
-For some tips on training for your mountain biking adventure in Spain, read our training blog.
+To get the most out of your mountain bike tour Spain you should plan some training in advance of your tour, and it is essential that you ensure that your bike has been properly serviced before the trip.
+For some tips on training for your mountain bike tour Spain, read our training blog.

 Our local mountain bike guides in Spain are of the very highest standard.
 They are qualified in first-aid, and have the knowledge and experience to lead a group safely around the Sierra Nevada and Alpujarra of Andalucía.

 Our guides have years of experience in the saddle on the Spanish trails and will be able to enhance your holiday with facts and fables on local history, flora and fauna.
 They’re also genuinely nice people and will do their best to make sure that everyone in the group has a great time.